aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scarlet.md

 Selecting move 5 however will reroll the move selection if this enemy already has the [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md) condition.

-Selecting move 6 will also reroll the move selection if `hp` / `maxhp` is higher than 0.7 (more than 70% of `hp` remaining) or if `data[0]` is higher than 0 (meaning the actor turns cooldown on the move hasn't yet expired, see the `data` usage section for details).
+Selecting move 6 will also reroll the move selection if [HPPercent](../../Actors%20states/HPPercent.md) is higher than 0.7 or if `data[0]` is higher than 0 (meaning the actor turns cooldown on the move hasn't yet expired, see the `data` usage section for details).

 ## Pre move logic
 There's logic that always happen at the start of the action.
 There's 3 parts to it: the inifinite [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md), the infinite [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md) and some logic that always happen.

 ### Infinite [AttackUp](../../Actors%20states/BattleCondition/AttackUp.md)
-If `hp` / `maxhp` is less than 0.5 (0.65 is hardmode is true) and this enemy doesn't already have the `AttackUp` condition, the following happens to inflict it (it also increases the drain fractions of all moves except the explosion attack from 1/2 to 2/3):
+If [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.5 (0.65 is hardmode is true) and this enemy doesn't already have the `AttackUp` condition, the following happens to inflict it (it also increases the drain fractions of all moves except the explosion attack from 1/2 to 2/3):

 - `Charge10` sound plays
 - animstate set to 120